Lukas-DH/Gtrends_COVID19/README.md

 ## Data inputs include
 * downloadable csv from the ECDC
 * google trands API
-* selfmade webscraper : Google Trends
+* selfmade webscraper : Google Trends (Note: webscraper information only possible for the last 30 days)